MitchMills/Dendron/notes/launch-school.back-end.rb120.lesson-01.oo-book.01-object-model.md

     debs = GoodDog.new
     ```
-  - the above code created an instance of the `GoodDog` class and stored in in the variable `debs`.
+  - the above code created an instance of the `GoodDog` class and stored it in the variable `debs`.
     - this instance is an object
       - "`debs` is an object or instance of class `GoodDog`."
     - creating an instance from a class is called **instantiation**